-As CEO and co-founder of the mission-driven enterprise Urban Ingenuity, Hendricks has structured over $100 million in clean energy project finance, funding community solar projects for affordable housing, energy efficiency retrofits of non-profit institutions, resilient microgrids for educational institutions, and other clean energy community development projects.
-In this role, he has advised on development of state and local Green Banks, supported local governments in innovative utility regulation, and he oversees one of the nation’s leading Commercial Property Assessed Clean Energy (C-PACE) financing programs – a $250 million bonding authority, for the government of the District of Columbia.
-He holds a Master’s degree in public policy and urban planning from the Harvard Kennedy School of Government, and resides in Washington DC and New York City.
+Hendricks also has deep expertise working at the interface of applied clean energy markets, financing, and deployment for low-carbon and resilient urban infrastructure.
+As CEO and co-founder of the mission-driven enterprise Urban Ingenuity, Hendricks has structured over $150 million in clean energy project financings, funding community solar projects for affordable housing, energy efficiency retrofits of nonprofit and faith-based institutions, resilient micro-grids for educational institutions and local government, and other clean energy community development projects.
+In this role, he has also advised the development of state and local Green Banks, supported state and local utility regulation, provided technical assistance to HUD and DOE National Labs, and overseen one of the nation’s leading Commercial Property Assessed Clean Energy (C-PACE) financing programs – a $250 million bonding authority for the government of the District of Columbia.
+He holds a master’s degree in public policy and urban planning from the Harvard Kennedy School of Government, and divides his time between Washington, DC, and New York City.